Kryptide/SleepAndShutdown/README.md

 INSTRUCTIONS:
 ================================================================================================
-1. Download the SleepAndShutdown.zip.
+1. Download the SleepAndShutdown.zip from Git Hub (https://github.com/Kryptide/SleepAndShutdown)
 2. Extract the SleepAndShutdown folder to wherever you would like.
 3. Right-click on SleepAndShutdown.bat and select "Create Shortcut".
 4. Drag-and-Drop that shortcut to your desktop or anywhere you would like.
-5. Double (left) click your shortcut to open the Sleep & Shutdown menu and make your selection.
+5. Double (left) click your shortcut to open the Sleep & Shutdown.
+6. You may get a dialog pop-up that says "Windows Protected Your Computer"
+7. Click "More Info" then select "Run Anyway"
+8. Select options between 0-9.
 6. Profit!